Does Medicare cover bed alarms ?

 Original Medicare Part B covers medical equipment for use in the home, and unfortunately bed alarms do not qualify as they are not deemed to be “medically necessary”.

-I have include the full list of what is not typically covered below.
+I have included a lengthy list of what is not typically covered below.

 Does Medicare cover bathroom equipment ?